charity-bit/Burger-Palace/README.md

 # Burger Palace
 <table>
   <tr>
-    <td>A website created using html and css that displays the menu and qualities of Burger Palace, a Local eatery.<br>
+    <td>A website created using html and css that displays the menu and qualities of Burger Palace, an online  eatery.<br>
     It is good for people who want to learn how to use css to style their websites.<br>
     For Screen sizes of minimum width of 1100px.
+     This is my first Independent project at Moringa School.
     </td>
   </tr>
   </table>